10 Best Fleece Jackets For Hiking + Backpacking

 Fit Fitted

-What We Like Stretchy, lightweight, very breathable, some wind resistance
+What We Like Stretchy, lightweight, very breathable, some wind resistance, odor control

 What We Don’t Like Nothing but this level of breathability may not be required for all hikers

 A lightweight fleece is more versatile than heavier versions.
-R1 fleece is thin enough to be a base layer but warm enough to function as a mid or outer layer too.
+R1 fleece is thin enough to be a base layer but also warm enough to function as a mid or outer layer.
 I reach for mine on misty mornings, cool summer nights, and to keep warm when snow is on the ground.
 I prefer a collar to a hood for layering.

 The outer layer is fairly abrasion resistant while the inside is soft enough to wear over a t-shirt.
-Minimal loft is cozy while providing excellent moisture wicking.
 The structured cut and fit is comfortable for a range of activities and looks great everywhere.

 2. All-Around Best Fleece Jacket